Generalized Gibbons-Werner method for stationary spacetimes: Introduction

 In this paper, we simultaneously address these two challenges by proposing a generalized GW method and giving its corresponding simplified calculation formula.
 The work in this paper is based on the discovery of an important relation between the integral of the Gaussian curvature over the integral region and the integral of the geodesic curvature along the auxiliary circular arc.
+Moreover, an interesting development emerged during the review of this paper—Ishihara et al. noticed our manuscript on arXiv and established the equivalence between our generalized GW method and the GWOIA method \cite{takahashi2023equivalence}.
+Their discovery significantly enhance our confidence in the robustness of our methodology.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec-2}, we provide a review of the GBT, the Jacobi-Maupertuis Randers-Finsler (JMRF) metric, and the finite-distance deflection angle.
 Sec.~\ref{sec-3} presents a brief introduction to the GWOIA method.
 In Sec.~\ref{sec-4}, we propose the generalized GW method and derive the corresponding simplified calculation formula.
-In Sec.~\ref{sec-5}, we demonstrate the validity and superiority of our method and formula by performing calculations for three different spacetimes.
+In Sec.~\ref{sec-5}, we demonstrate the validity and superiority of our method and formula by performing calculations for different spacetimes.
 Finally, we conclude the paper in Sec.~\ref{conclusion}.
 In the upcoming sections, we adopt the spacetime signature ($-,+,+,+$), and geometric units where the gravitational constant $G$ and the speed of light are set to one, i.e. $G=1$ and $c=1$.

-\section{GBT, JMRF metric, and finite-distance deflection angle}
+\section{GBT, JMRF metric, and Finite-distance deflection angle}